Freshman Requirements & Process

 - Discuss an accomplishment or event, formal or informal, that marked your transition from childhood to adulthood within your culture, community, or family.

-The Stanford Writing Supplement Short Essays
+Stanford Short Essays

 - Stanford students possess an intellectual vitality.
 Reflect on an idea or experience that has been important to your intellectual development.